This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Chevron's value that present opportunities for an upside or downside to the current Trefis price estimate for Chevron:

-- Upstream EBITDA Margin: Chevron's upstream division's EBITDA Margin increased from in 32.1% in 2008 to 37.8% in 2012, primary reflecting the increase in average price realizations for liquids (Crude oil & NGL).
-Going forward, we forecast Chevron's Upstream EBITDA Margin to decline in the short to medium term because of lower oil prices, and then gradually increase to around 61% by the end of the Trefis forecast period as a larger proportion of total production is derived from more expensive unconventional sources such as shale, oil sands and the Arctic Sea.
-We project costs to increase at a faster rate than prices, resulting in a gradual decline in EBITDA margins.
-However, if costs do not increase at the rate projected, and EBITDA margin gradually increases to around 42.5% by the end of our forecast period, there would be a 10% upside to our Trefis prices estimate, this would On the other hand, if costs increase more than expected and oil & gas prices do not improve, resulting in a lower EBITDA margin of 35.1%, there would be a 10% downside to the Trefis price estimate.
+- Upstream EBITDA Margin: Chevron's upstream division's EBITDA Margin increased from around 51.6% in 2009 to 52.7% in 2014, primarily reflecting the increase in average price realizations for liquids (Crude oil & NGL).
+Going forward, we forecast Chevron's Upstream EBITDA Margin to decline in the short to medium term because of lower oil prices, and then gradually increase to around 61% by the end of our forecast period, on a moderate recovery in global crude oil prices.
+However, if prices do not increase at the rate projected, and EBITDA margins only increase to around 50% by the end of our forecast period, there would be a 10% downside to our Trefis prices estimate.
+On the other hand, if prices increase more than expected, resulting in a higher EBITDA margin of 66%, there would be a 5% upside to the Trefis price estimate.

-- Downstream EBITDA Margin: While Chevron's downstream division, which primarily manufactures and sells refined products and petrochemicals, constituted 47.5% of company revenues but just 4.4% of EBITDA in 2012.
+- Downstream EBITDA Margin: Chevron's downstream division, which primarily manufactures and sells refined products and petrochemicals, constituted ~50% of the company's operating revenues but just around 14% of its total EBITDA in 2014.
 This is primarily due to the low EBITDA margins of the division.
-EBITDA margins for the dvisiion depend on the price differential between input (crude oil, ethanol etc.) and output (gasoline, kerosene, ethylene etc.).
+EBITDA margins for the division depend on the price differential between input (crude oil, ethanol, etc.) and output (gasoline, kerosene, ethylene, etc.).
 Going forward, we expect downstream margins to improve in the short to medium term, due to lower oil prices, but remain under pressure (at around 1.2%) in the long run due to overcapacity in the global refining market and declining demand for gasoline in developed markets.
-However, if Chevron's downstream EBITDA margins fall to lower levels such as to 3%, there would be a 10% downside to the Trefis price estimate.
-On the other hand, in a scenario where downstream EBITDA margins continue to increase and reach around 7.5% by the end of the forecast period due to a combination of increasing demand for refined products in emerging markets and a slower decline in petroleum fuel consumption in the developed economies, there could be a 5% upside to our current price estimate for Chevron.
+However, if Chevron's downstream EBITDA margins fall to lower levels, such as to 0.5%, there would be a 5% downside to the Trefis price estimate.
+On the other hand, in a scenario where downstream EBITDA margins increase and reach around 2% by the end of the forecast period, due to a combination of higher growth in demand for refined products in emerging markets and a slower decline in petroleum fuel consumption in the developed economies, there could be a 5% upside to our current price estimate for Chevron.

 For additional details, select a driver above or select a division from the interactive Trefis split for Chevron at the top of the page.